grumpysi/stub-starter/readme.md

  * Run `git clone https://github.com/grumpysi/stub-starter.git newProjectName` and git will create the project for you.
  * Change directory to new project `cd newProjectName`
  * Run `vagrant up` to set up your development environment.
- * Add `192.168.10.11 stub.dev` to your hosts file via `sudo nano /private/etc/hosts
+ * You're done!, Navigate to `http://localhost:31415` to see your application.
- * You're done!
-Navigate to `http://stub.dev/index.php` to see your application.
+ * You can also use `http://stub.dev` by adding `192.168.10.11 stub.dev` to your hosts file via `sudo nano /private/etc/hosts`

 For more information on Composer and Vagrant: